-Important Notice
+1.2 Important Notice

 The Scout is a diagnostic tool that senses electromagnetic fields emitted by objects underground.
-It is meant to aide the user in locating these objects by recognizing characteristics of the field lines and displaying them on the screen.
+It is meant to aid the user in locating these objects by recognizing characteristics of the field lines and displaying them on the screen.
 As electromagnetic field lines can be distorted and interfered with it is important to verify the location of underground objects before digging.

 Several utilities may be underground in the same area.
-Be sure to follow local guidelines and one call service procedures.
+Be sure to follow local guidelines.

-Exposing the utility is the only way to verify it's existence, location and depth.

-Ridge Tool Co., its affiliates and suppliers, will not be liable for any injury or any direct, indirect, incidental or consequential damages sustained or incurred by reason of the use of the Scout.
+Exposing the utility is the only way to verify its existence, location and depth.
+Ridge Tool Co., its affiliates and suppliers, will not be liable for any injury or any direct, indirect, incidental or consequential damages sustained or incurred by reason of the use of the Scout.Several utilities may be underground in the same area.
+Be sure to follow local guidelines.